Lolindhir/PnP/src/assets/rules/Equipment/MagicItems.md

 Some magic items require a creature to form a bond — called Attunement — with them before the creature can use an item's magical properties.
 Without becoming attuned to an item that requires Attunement, you gain only its nonmagical benefits unless its description states otherwise.
 For example, a magic Shield that requires Attunement provides the benefits of a normal Shield if you aren't attuned to it, but none of its magical properties.

-### Attuning During a Short Rest
+### Attuning During a Long or Night Rest
-Attuning to an item requires you to spend a Short Rest focused on only that item while being in physical contact with it (this can't be the same Short Rest used to learn the item's properties).
+Attuning to an item requires you to spend a Long Rest (Night Rest if using Gritty Realism) while being in physical contact with it.
 This focus can take the form of weapon practice (for a weapon), meditation (for a wand), or some other appropriate activity.
-If the Short Rest is interrupted, the Attunement attempt fails.
-Otherwise, at the end of the Short Rest, you're attuned to the magic item and can access its full magical capabilities.
+If the Long Rest is interrupted, the Attunement attempt fails.
+Otherwise, at the end of the Long Rest, you're attuned to the magic item and can access its full magical capabilities.

 ### Attunement Maximum